nervosnetwork/rfcs/rfcs/0000-poa-testnet/0000-poa-testnet.md

 Since we put the signature into the cellbase transaction's witness, and the cellbase itself is digested by the `transaction_root` in the header.
 If we directly update the signature, the `transaction_root` and block hash also changed.

-To simply solve this issue, an attester needs to zero the signature field of `POAContext`, then re-compute the block hash as signature's message, after signing replace the zero signature with actually signature.
+To solve this issue, an attester needs to zero the signature field of `POAContext`, then re-compute the block hash as signature's message, after signing replace the zero signature with actually signature.

 An attester also needs to provide `cellbase transaction` and merkle proof to convince other validators in the [header-first synchronize].
 So we also defined the following fields in the `POAContext`: